ndslusarz/Slusarz_BSc_thesis/README.md

 ### 1. spiral

-This file includes the class implementing the dataset - double Archimedean spiral.
+This file includes the class implementing the dataset - double Archimedean spiral, an example of which can be seen above.
 Its shape can be controlled by providing the radius as well as max_phi (a proxy of entanglement, a maxiumum angle at which the spiral will stop).
 It also has a method allowing for adding random noise to the datset for purposes of testing.

 ### 2. nn_class